 4. Can You See the Future?
 Well, You Kinda Have To.

 As with all quickly changing technology platforms, the precise boundaries between various techniques that have the same overall goals — securing and managing mobile devices and the data they carry – are a bit fuzzy.
-There are other approaches that complement MDM.
+Other approaches complement MDM.
 The names are a good indicator of their focus.
 Roger Bjork, in a Dell-sponsored piece at CIO, points to mobile applications management (MAM), mobile content management (MCM), data loss protection (DLP) and identity and access management (IAM).

-Enterprise researchers must understand how each of these work, whether or not they can be managed as a group and which is most important to them.
+Enterprise researchers must understand how each of these works, whether or not they can be managed as a group and which is most important to them.

 5. Is the Cloud Right For You?

-Having a good platform with the features that the company feels are valuable is a great start.
+Having a good platform with the features that the company feels is valuable is a great start.
 The other side of the coin is the need to be able to deploy and manage the system.
-The organization must look at its skill set realistically: Does it have people on staff who can do the job, or must expertise be brought in?
+The organization must look at its skillset realistically: Does it have people on staff who can do the job, or must expertise be brought in?
 Midsize and smaller companies may be better served by cloud providers.
-The advantages are clear: Reduced capex and access to dedicated staffs.
+The advantages are clear: Reduced CAPEX and access to dedicated staff.
 The tradeoff is a loss of control.

 Mobile device management is a complex and vital category.
 It is changing as time goes on.
 The first step to finding the best platform is simple: Study what products are available and what is likely to happen in the near- and long-term future.

 Carl Weinschenk is an IT and telecommunications reporter.
 On a contract basis, he is the Senior Editor of Broadband Technology Report and a contributing editor to IT Business Edge.
 He also runs The Daily Music Break, a music website.